-Palo Verde National Park, Costa Rica: Must-Visit Destination
+Palo Verde National Park, Costa Rica

 Palo Verde National Park is located in the northwest of Costa Rica, on the border between Guanacaste Province and Puntarenas Province.
 It is the largest wetland in the country and is home to several species of migratory birds, fish, reptiles, and mammals.
 It is known for its stunning landscape and abundance of wildlife.
 Visitors at Palo Verde National Park can explore the trails, go on boat tours, paddle down rivers, or just relax and take in the sights and sounds of the park.